 He did not make a big deal about eating the frog either.
 All he said was:

 But Grylls didn’t stop there!
 After being energized by the frog, he climbed a forty foot tree to get a good look at the surrounding area!

 Unfortunately, once you get to the top, the only thing you can do is to go down.
-And Bear has gone down, not just in altitude, but morally as well.
+Alas Bear has gone down, not just in altitude, but morally as well.

 Where’s Room Service?

-Grylls is British, and the show is very popular in the UK, where it is known as Born Survivor.
+Grylls is British, and Man vs. Wild is very popular in the UK, where it is known as Born Survivor.
 So Brits and Yanks alike, were stunned when The Times of London interviewed Mark Weinert, who is described as an “Oregon-based survival consultant,” and learned that parts of the show were faked.

 In one episode, where Grylls is supposed to be on a desert island, he was actually in Hawaii, and spent nights in a hotel.
 In another episode, after he parachuted into the Sierra Nevada mountains, he stayed with his film crew at The Pines Resort at Bass Lake.

 Another time he supposedly builds a boat out of bamboo, hibiscus vines and palm leaves.
 Weinert claims to have built the boat for Grylls, and then took it apart so Grylls could reassemble it.